You’ve heard the old saying, “All good things must come to an end.”

-Nothing prepares you for that emotional punch in the gut when your one and only announces it's over, especially when you are still deeply in love with him or her.
+Nothing prepares you for the emotional punch in the gut when your one and only announces it’s over, especially when you are still deeply in love with him or her.

 Initially you experience shock and disbelief, and you desperately try to convince your lover that it can’t be true, it can’t really be over.

 As you’re getting over someone you love, you might feel anger, jealousy, betrayal, and grief.
 All of these feelings are a normal part of the process of getting over a love relationship.